 - Major Promise 3 - Repeal and Replace Obamacare while "insuring every American" (not just access) and "make insurance less expensive".
 ACTION: No plan developed as of yet.
-GOP is proposing a plan which the CBO says will cost 24 million people their insurance by 2026 and will increase costs until 2020 when they expect premiums to decrease slightly.
+GOP is proposing a plan which the CBO says will cost 23 million people their insurance by 2026 and will increase costs until 2020 when they expect premiums to decrease slightly.
 At this point in time, it is problematic that it will pass the House and even more problematic of passing the Senate. - The AHCA bill was pulled for lack of support, changed a bit, Freedom Cause swallowed their pride and voted for it; AHCA passed by only two votes.
 It appears DOA in the Senate.
 As they enter the July break it is still unlikely the GOP can pass what they call, euphemistically, the Better Care Replacement Act (BRCA), a worse bill than the House version.
 Trump failed to get this passed although in the subsequent GOP Tax Act, the individual mandate was weakened significantly.

 - Major Promise 4 - Pass massive tax cut for corporations.
 ACTION: None as of yet.
 Analysis of plan, however, says the major beneficiary of his plan are the wealthy.
 In June, the House took this up an already is running into major problems within the GOP caucus.

 - Major Promise 5 - Propose a Trillion dollar in Infrastructure plan using tax credits and public-private partnerships.
 ACTION: None as of yet but will run into strong opposition from GOP because of cost.
 Also, independent estimates call into question Trump's plans feasibility. -- now its July 2017 ...maybe next year.